Self Care (album)

 Self Care is the debut studio album by Australian rock band Yours Truly, released on 18 September 2020 through UNFD.

-Recording
+Background and recording

+Yours Truly formed in Sydney, Australia in 2016, with a line-up of Mikaila Delgado on vocals, Teddie Winder-Haron and Lachlan Cronin on guitar and Bradley Cronon on drums.
+The following year, they released their debut EP, Too Late for Apologies, which they promoted with shows alongside Forever Ends Here and Tonight Alive.
+"High Hopes" was issued as a single in 2018, garnering radio play across the country and earning the band supporting dates for Say Anything and We the Kings.
+Yours Truly then released their next EP, Afterglow, in 2019; that same year, they appeared at Riot Fest and supported Senses Fail in the United States, and supported Sum 41 in the United Kingdom.

 Recording sessions for the album were held at Electric Sun Studios and took place throughout 2019 and 2020; the band and Stevie Knight produced the album.
 Knight also acted as engineer and handled recording, with assistance from Craig Wilkinson.
 James Paul Wisner mixed the recordings at Wisner Productions while Grant Berry mastered the album at Fader Mastering.

 Release and promotion

 The album was confirmed by the band's publicist on 16 April 2020, alongside the release of the lead single; before later being officially announced on 7 July 2020, alongside the release of the second single.
 Into the Pit described the album artwork as featuring "an embroided anatomical heart".
 The cover was designed by Georgia Maloney.